IMP1/mir-obsidian/Mir/religions/Worldly Gods.md

 # Worldly Gods

 ## Overview
-The Worldly Gods is a pantheon of gods and beliefs common across [[Ridgeback]].
+The Worldly Gods is a pantheon of gods and beliefs common across [[Rijbak]].
 It is a pagan religion, and many of the gods and beliefs are grounded in natural (and magical) phenomena.

 Believers in the Worldly Gods do not identify as such.
 Mosy refer them simply as the Gods, and many in more mixed-religion regions might refer to them as the Old Gods or Worldly Gods, depending on how staunchly they believe.